ramyohan90/react-basics/README.md

 1. useContext
 2. useState
 3. useRef
+4. forwardRef
-4. routers - must be able to navigate programatically as well as through Link
+5. routers - must be able to navigate programatically as well as through Link
-5. create a simple menu with login button and project name (Basic UI, not high deisgn required)
+6. create a simple menu with login button and project name (Basic UI, not high deisgn required)

 Project decsription:
 User must be able to navigate to login page, and enter credentials.
 Credentials can be hardcoded as admin/admin in controller file.
 No API call required in project